10 Greatest Roman Emperors and Their Achievements

 Because of his admiration for Greece, he endeavored to revive Greek architecture to its former glory.
 Hadrian rebuilt the Pantheon.
 He was also involved in the building of the Temple of Venus and the god Roma, and the Hadrian’s Wall.
 The wall marked the northern boundary of Roman Britain.

 Desiring to have an army that is always ready for battle, Hadrian spent a great deal of his reign with his soldiers.
-He usually clothed in military apparel and many times was found eating together with his soldiers.
-He was known to raise false alarms sometimes to test the army’s alertness and readiness in cases of a surprise attack.
+He usually donned military apparel and many times was found eating together with his soldiers.
+He was known to raise false alarms sometimes to test the army’s alertness and readiness in cases of a surprise enemy attack.

-Fortunately, in spite of his great efforts and good reputation as an excellent military administrator, there were very few crisis situations conflict wise during his reign.
-The only exception worth note was the Second Roman-Jewish war, which he handled very cleverly.
+Due to his great efforts and good reputation as an excellent military administrator, there were very few crisis situations and major conflicts during his reign.
+The only exception worth noting was the Second Roman-Jewish war, which he handled very cleverly.

 Claudius was among the first Roman emperors born outside of Italy.
 He reigned as emperor for thirteen years, from 41 AD to 54 AD.
 He was born to Drusus and Antonia Minor.
 Because he had a limp and was slightly deaf, he was neglected by family members and was not allowed to join in public office until he became consul.
 These perceived misfortunes ended up saving his life during the purge as his real and perceived enemies did not see him as much of a threat, unlike Tiberius and Caligula.